diamondnetwork2000/diamond-dex/docs/develop.md

 the tax (100000 * 0.02 = 2000) is go to community pool, can be spent by calling /gov/proposals/community_pool_spend

+## query rest method

+* Define route in modules/xxx/client/rest/rest.go
+the query method goes to modules/xxx/client/rest.query.go and update method goes to tx.go
+* The rest method in modules/xxx/client/rest/query.go define a path for example: QueryBalances
+* The modules/xxx/internal/keeper/querier.go will call method according to what path is
+* The modules/xxx/handler.go will call update method

 ## How to configure incentive account

 Add the following line to the genesis.json file. the account is the string value of